rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And looking about at those who sat around him, he said, Here are my mother and my brothers! ^0334

-For whoever does the will of God, he is my brother and sister and mother. ^0335
+Whoever does the will of God, he is my brother and sister and mother. ^0335

 Again he began to teach beside the sea.
 And a very large crowd gathered about him, so that he got into a boat and sat in it on the sea, and the whole crowd was beside the sea on the land. ^0401

-And he was teaching them many things in parables, and in his teaching he said to them : ^0402
+And he was teaching them many things in parables, and in his teaching he said to them: ^0402

 Listen!
-Behold, a sower went out to sow. ^0403
+A sower went out to sow. ^0403

 And as he sowed, some seed fell along the path, and the birds came and devoured it. ^0404

 Other seed fell on rocky ground, where it did not have much soil, and immediately it sprang up, since it had no depth of soil. ^0405

-And when the sun rose, it was scorched, and since it had no root, it withered away. ^0406
+And when the sun rose it was scorched, and since it had no root, it withered away. ^0406

 Other seed fell among thorns, and the thorns grew up and choked it, and it yielded no grain. ^0407